Table of Contents

 - A member of our team will be available if you need email support.

 Furthermore, with Tweet Binder’s classify panel you can now sort the information in your report.
 Tweet Binder Historical Reports give you the chance to make the most out of this feature.
-By using it, you will be able to classify tweets and put in order all the information.
+By using it, you will be able to classify tweets and put in order all the information or if you want to analyze the relation between Twitter and Bitcoin.
 That way, besides the visual part of the report, you also get a tool that gives you the chance to manage the information as you need and focus it to your objectives.

 How to create Tweet Binder Historical Reports